Building Layouts for Android 🤖

 ,Custom Pop Up

-image so that you can define the stretchable region inside that image.
+image to define the stretchable region inside it.
 TheNine-Patch

 can be created with any photo editing tool or the SDK.